michaelmalick/phd-thesis/notes-discuss.md

     tactile management advice, but are useful for scenario analysis
   - @Schindler2015a

+# Phrases

+- implications for management
+- outlook
+- using research in applied management
 - "This research reveals several remaining challenges..."
 - "As we continue to apply..."
 - "Ultimately, ..."